 Day trips and local visits

-Cultural and historical excursions are an integral part of our Sixth Form programmes, and in Normandy we have a host of inspiring venues to visit – cultural, historical and civic.
+Cultural and historical excursions are an integral part of our sixth form programmes, and our Normandy school tour has inspiring venues with a strong cultural, historical and civic connection for them to visit.
 Popular visits include:

 School Exchange – which can include taking part in lessons, being paired off with a French pupil for lunch, and debating in small groups on a prepared subject.